Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Python Enhancement Proposal or pep 8 is a set of rules that specify how to format Python code for maximum readability.

 ---

+## 47. What is namespace in Python?

+> A naming system used to make sure that names are unique to avoid naming conflicts refers to as Namespace.

+---